justcoded/coding-standards/docs/php/coding-style.md

 ### 10 Whitespace
 Statements should be allowed to breathe.
-In general you MUST always add blank lines between statements, unless they're a sequence of single-line equivalent operations.
+In general, you MUST always add blank lines between statements, unless they're a sequence of single-line equivalent operations.

 :white_check_mark: ***Good***
 ```php